Tobii/TobiiGamingUnitySDK/docs/eyetracking-features.md

 ### Algorithm - Interact at Gaze

-The Tobii Gaming SDK for Unity comes with built-in support for basic gaze-to-object-mapping.
+The Tobii Unity SDK comes with built-in support for basic gaze-to-object-mapping.
 It uses ray casts to find which object is hit by each gaze point and keeps a score to decide which object is most likely looked at at any given moment.
 There are time thresholds so that only recent enough hits are considered, but also an onset threshold to avoid a too flickery behavior when a series of gaze points hits two objects close to each other.

 For more information on how to use the Unity implementation, see the [Gaze Focus and GazeAware component](manual#gaze-focus-and-gazeaware-component) section in the User Manual.